 - Revenue and Gains Account – Step one is to square off the revenue and gains account.
 It includes transferring the amount of the revenue account to the income summary account on the debit side.

 - Expenses and Losses Account – Step two is to square off the expenses and losses account.
 It includes transferring the amount of the cost account to the income summary account on the credit side.

 - Income Summary Account – Step three is to square off the income summary.
-The amount of the income summary, which nothing but the expenses and revenue, is transferred to the capital account.
+The amount of the income summary, which is nothing but the expenses and revenue, is transferred to the capital account.

 - Drawings Account – The last step is to square off the drawings account.
 The amount in the drawings account is transferred to the capital account or the retained earnings account.

-This has been a guide to What is a Temporary Account and it’s Definition.
+This article has been a guide to What is a Temporary Account and it’s Definition.
 Here we discuss temporary account examples along with types and how these accounts can be closed.
 You can learn more about accounting from the following articles –